Exact solutions to the Erd\H{o}s-Rothschild problem: Introduction

 There are five python programs used in the paper to check various numerical claims (\texttt{6check.py}, \texttt{6config.py}, \texttt{7ext.py}, \texttt{dcheck.py} and \texttt{smallpart.py}) which are all written in Python 3.
-They are included in the ancillary folder of the arXiv version of this paper.
+They are included in the ancillary folder.